Arguing against Nick Davies

 Nick’s jeremiad is familiar to anyone who has thumbed through the literature of reporters critiquing their profession (gosh, even I have a go), but I would argue that his hope for journalism as an agent of change are the real problem.
 By over-estimating its influence, he falls prey to pessimism, rather than looking at ways in which his goals could be secured by other means.

-12 thoughts on “Arguing against Nick Davies
+12 responses to “Arguing against Nick Davies”

-1. Nice analysis.
+Nice analysis.
 I thought there was something fishy about what he was saying this morning, but I hadn’t had my first coffee yet (or, indeed, got up…) and wasn’t thinking clearly.

 There’s enough recognisable journalistic failings in what he cites to be somewhat convincing, but he’s pushing it pretty far.